Obama warns on Crimea, orders sanctions over Russian moves in Ukraine

 Obama and administration officials emphasized that the U.S. sanctions could be adjusted or additional steps taken as Russian behavior changed.

-“While we take these steps, I want to be clear that there is also a way to resolve this crisis that respects the interests of the Russian Federation, as well as the Ukrainian people,” the president said, calling for international monitors to be allowed into Ukraine as well as talks to be held between Moscow and Kiev.
+“While we take these steps, I want to be clear that there is also a way to resolve this crisis that respects the interests of the Russian Federation, as well as the Ukrainian people,” the president said, calling for international monitors to be allowed into Ukraine as well as direct talks between Moscow and Kiev.

 “Russia would maintain its (military) basing rights in Crimea, provided that it abides by its agreements and respects Ukraine’s sovereignty and territorial integrity.
 And the world should support the people of Ukraine as they move to elections in May,” he said, calling that the “path to de-escalation.”